-The Amish horse and buggy ATM might not be the fastest way to get money…but it certainly is reliable!
-And stable.
+The next time you need some fast cash you might not want to head to this particular automated teller machine.
+The Amish horse and buggy ATM in Wellington, Ohio might not be the fastest way to get money…but it certainly is reliable!
+And pretty stable.

-Shaped like an iconic Amish horse and carriage, the custom-made casing anchors the operational cash machine to the ground and the horse.
-The machine works just as any ATM does, taking deposits and distributing money to all customers … whatever horsepower their vehicle has.
+The buggy bank is shaped like an iconic Amish horse and carriage: the custom-made casing anchors the operational cash machine to the ground and the horse.
+The Lormet Credit Union banking machine works just as any ATM does, taking deposits and distributing money to all customers … whatever horsepower their vehicle has.

 Ohio has a huge Amish population at nearly 60,000 across the state.
 In fact, Ohio is home to the highest number of Amish congregations in the US.
 And their vehicle of choice is a horse and buggy.
 So it is the perfect homage.

-So next time you find yourself in Wellington, Ohio and are a little strapped for cash, giddy on up Main Street and dip your debit card in the Horse and Buggy ATM.
+So next time you’re on a road trip and find yourself in Wellington, Ohio and are a little strapped for cash, giddy on up Main Street and dip your debit card in the Horse and Buggy ATM.

-Site: Ye Old Automatic Teller Machine – an ATM shaped like an Amish Horse and Carriage
+Ye Old Automatic Teller Machine – the Amish Horse and Carriage ATM

 Location: Lormet Community Federal Credit Union, 216 N Main St., Wellington, Ohio (Get Directions)